 - Its leaf is its most important indicator as it usually comes with three leaflets from which the idiom “leaves of three let it be” comes.

-- The middle leaflet will be much longer than the other two leaflets, and all of them will have either glossy or dull surfaces.
+- The middle leaflet will be much longer than the other two leaflets and will all have glossy or dull surfaces.

 - They also have flowers which can be greenish with five petals.